rafaelmoraes/blog/_posts/en/2018-06-14-configure-ruby-on-rails-with-postgresql-10-on-centos-7.md

 read_in: 5
 ---

-For to use [PostgreSQL 10](https://www.postgresql.org/) with [Ruby on Rails](https://rubyonrails.org/) on  [CentOS 7](https://www.centos.org/), demands a configuration a bit different from usual, in this article we'll see how to make it.
+Use [PostgreSQL 10](https://www.postgresql.org/) with [Ruby on Rails](https://rubyonrails.org/) on [CentOS 7](https://www.centos.org/), demand a configuration a bit different from usual, in this article we'll see how to make it.

 If you haven't the PostgreSQL, you can to install it following [this tutorial](https://rafaelmoraes.pro/instalar-postgresql-10-no-centos-7).

 ## Install requirements